oisin/bikebotser/README.md

 |Public Health Warning|
 |:-:|
-|This is a work in progress, it's not even doing what it is meant to yet!
+| Previously, this was a work in progress.
+Now it's just a historical work.
+Please consider this project _OBSOLETE_
 |**DO NOT USE**

 ### A little bot for checking bike availability with Slack